This is a comprehensive overview over provisioning cloud infrastructure services in 2020.

 Supply and demand of services

-In the next chapter we'll see how a service marketplace adresses this issue by motivating service owners because they can offer services company-wide, gain visibility and charge for the usage of their services.
+In the next chapter, we'll see how a service marketplace addresses this issue by motivating service owners because they can offer services company-wide, gain visibility and charge for the usage of their services.

 Chapter 4: The Service Marketplace